About Our TeamFind out more

-FoSL, a non-religious charity, makes funding available to the Parochial Church Council for development projects, routine care and maintenance of the church building.
+FoSL, a non-religious charity (number 1074485), raises funds, which it makes available to the Parochial Church Council for repairs, development projects, routine care and maintenance of the church building.

 Chair – Mark Jenkin

-Other Trustees – Carol Gibson, Greg Parsons, Sarah Parsons, Clare Rudd
+Other Trustees – Revd.
+Jo Burke, Carol Gibson, Greg Parsons, Sarah Parsons, Clare Rudd

 FoSL website: Friends of St Leonard’s